gnu-octave/symbolic/matlab_smt_differences.md

   `[X, Y] = solve(x*x == 4, x == 2*y)` does the same on both, returning
   column vectors for X and Y.

+  * SMT sym2poly converts to a double array.
+We *currently* copy this behaviour but might change in the future.
+We recommend `double(sym2poly(x^2 + 3))` for clarity and compatibility.
+Our sym2poly also takes an optional extra argument to specify `x` which returns a symbolic row vector.

 Differences in assumptions
 --------------------------